 Austrian capital market law has implemented the EU legislation regarding the prohibition of insider dealings, the prevention of market manipulation and ad hoc reporting obligations and the reporting of transactions in the stocks of the company by managing employees or persons or institutions closely related to them.
-This also includes the preparation and publication of the Corporate Governance Report.
-Furthermore, the EU Prospectus regime applies to public offerings of stocks and derivatives adjusted to the amendments of Directive 2001/34/ EC.
+The provisions of the Market Abuse Regulation apply directly.
+This also includes the preparation and publication of the corporate governance report.
+Furthermore, public offerings of shares and derivatives are subject to the prospectus rules of the EU Prospectus Directive 2017/1129.
 The approval of the prospectus is the competence of the Financial Market Authority (FMA).
+The Stock Exchange Act 2018 now specifies a procedure for delisting shares, profit-linked bonds and convertible bonds listed on the regulated market of the Vienna Stock Exchange.
+This procedure requires the support of 75% of shareholders, as well as a takeover bid, which must include, in addition to the minimum price requirements applicable to a mandatory bid, a lower limit derived from the weighted average price of the last five trading days before the intended delisting was announced.
+The Takeover Commission is responsible for monitoring price determination.
 For companies with their registered office in the EU/EEA listed on the Vienna Stock Exchange, a mandatory takeover bid is required as part of the implementation of the Takeover Directive when a change in the control of the company occurs.
 The requirement of a mandatory bid is assumed to apply in the case of the direct or indirect (active) acquisition of a share of 30% (alone or jointly with another legal person).
 In the case of investments of more than 26% that do not yet trigger a mandatory bid, it is required to report this to the Takeover Commission and the voting shares exceeding the secured blocking minority of 26% are suspended.
 The mandatory bid that must be made in the case of a change in the controlling interest in a company must be in cash and must correspond as a minimum to the weighted average stock market price of the share during the last six months or to the highest price of the last 12 months paid by the party gaining the controlling interest, if the price is higher than the aforementioned average.

-In the event of a takeover bid, the management board and the supervisory board are strictly prohibited from preventing the bid and are under the obligation to act impartially.
-The takeover procedure is accompanied and monitored by the Takeover Commission, an independent public authority.
-A mandatory bid is also required if a shareholder owning a percentage of between 30% and 50% acquires 2% additional or more of the shares of a company within one year (creeping in).
+In the event of a takeover bid, the management board and the supervisory board are under the strict obligation to act impartially.
+The takeover procedure is accompanied and monitored by the Takeover Commission, which is an independent public authority.
+A mandatory bid is also required if a shareholder owning a percentage of between 30% and 50% buys 2% or more of the shares of a company within one year (creeping in).
 Further information is available on the website of the Takeover Commission, www.takeover.at.
 Sections of the Takeover Act also apply to voluntary takeover bids even if there is no change in controlling interest.
 If a bidder reaches 90%, the bidder has the right to exclude the remaining shareholders at the offer price and takes over their shares.